savonet/book/audio.md

 ```

 It takes as argument a record describing the client which is trying to log in
 and returns whether the client should be allowed or not.
-The record has six
+The fields of the
-fields:
+record are the following ones:

 - `user` and `password` are the credentials sent by the client,
 - `address` is the network address of the client,